 We’re reader-supported.
 When you buy through links on our site, we may earn an affiliate commission.

-Saving money is tough.
-That’s why the average American saves only 3.2%1 of their income.
+You already know investing is the secret to wealth.
+But meanwhile the average American saves only 3.2%1 of their income.
+Whoa.

-Instead, get started with micro-investing with either Betterment or Acorns.
+Investing has changed my life.
+My only regret was not starting earlier!
+So let’s get you started with micro-investing with either Betterment or Acorns.

 But how are they different, and which is right for you?